mick-roper/go-seive/README.md

 # go-seive
-sieve of Eratosthenes written in go!
+Seive of Eratosthenes - written in Go!

 ## Requirements:
 Go 1.9.3